mikeshort10/react-render-multiple/README.md

 ## Wrapping the Rendered Components

 RenderMultiple wraps your list in a `React.Fragment`.
-To render the contents of RenderMultiple inside another a parent element, just make RenderMultiple the child of your selected wrapper component:
+To render the contents of RenderMultiple inside a specific parent element, simply place RenderMultiple inside selected wrapper component:

 ```typescript
 <ul>